satta/fever-threatbus/README.md

-The FEVER-Threat Bus connector acts as bridge between Threat Bus and FEVER, updating FEVER's internal Bloom filter matcher with all compatible indicators that are distributedd via Threat Bus.
+The FEVER-Threat Bus connector acts as bridge between Threat Bus and FEVER, updating FEVER's internal Bloom filter matcher with all compatible indicators that are distributed via Threat Bus.

 ## Quick Start